 No matter how much you prepare, how many phone calls or emails you send before you arrive somewhere, if you’re traveling, there will be an instance where you don’t have a viable food option.
 Don’t be afraid to cry.
 It sucks when it feels like your body is fighting you back, believe me.
 People get it.
-If they don’t kick them in the shin until the do.
+If they don’t kick them in the shin until they do.

-I also get hungry like every 2 hours, and apparently 95% of humanity doesn’t need solid food every two hours, so there are often times when I don’t have access to food when I’m hungry.
+I also get hungry like every 2 hours, and apparently, 95% of humanity doesn’t need solid food every two hours, so there are often times when I don’t have access to food when I’m hungry.
 I try to travel with approximately 35 granola bars now to be prepared should I find myself in a “No food for you” scenario.
 But I do still cry, you’re not alone.

 Getting Stupid Drunk

 This may seem funny to most of you but when you’re gluten free, beer is off limits.
 In the US or London or most parts of Europe, this isn’t an issue really.
-But in Nicaragua or Thailand or other developing country, it’s a pain in the ass.
+But in Nicaragua or Thailand or other developing countries, it’s a pain in the ass.
 These places don’t have good wine, don’t even know what cider is half the time, and so I get stuck with rum or some other kind of hard liquor infused with speed.

 I’m not great with liquor when it comes to drinking and I always find myself having a drink for every beer my friends are drinking, newsflash: this doesn’t end well.
 It’s also a stupid pain in the ass for day drinking.
 Sorry if you feel differently but gin and tonics are just not meant to be drank prior to noon.
 And forget drinking all day and all night, if I have a cocktail at 10am I’ll be lucky to have my eyes open at 5pm.

 The other fun thing with celiac is that if I have consumed gluten accidentally and then I try to drink within a few days of that, I’m done.
 Gluten, if you didn’t know, actually destroys the intestines of people with celiac disease.
 So if I’ve eaten gluten it makes it 10x easier for alcohol to get into my blood system and things don’t end well.
 So I have to pay a lot more attention to what I drink when traveling with food allergies.

 Spending Way More $$

 This goes hand in hand with my alcohol point above.
 A $0.50 beer from a bodega in Vietnam is much cheaper than a $3 cocktail.
 Food as well often gets significantly more expensive on the road at times.
-I was at a restaurant the other day where my friend could get a $12 sandwich but literally the cheapest thing I was able to eat on the menu other than a salad was a $28 steak.
+I was at a restaurant the other day where my friend could get a $12 sandwich but literally, the cheapest thing I was able to eat on the menu other than a salad was a $28 steak.